Latest News

 1. Cross Community Inter-Organisation Dialogue Programme (3 Stages)

-- At these sessions you will be asked who are we and what (and why) you do what you do in our institution?
-How do you think you are perceived by others; how do you want to be perceived by others?
+Stage 1 Understanding Ourselves - Series of single-identity dialogue sessions - At these sessions you will be asked who are we and what (and why) you do what you do in our institution?
+How do you think you are perceived by others; how do you want to be perceived by others? - Communication of who you are – how effective is this and how can this be improved? - Understanding others - Myth busting activities and sessions – who are they and why do they do what they do; what sorts of things do we want to find out about others?

-Shared Dialogue - Series of joint cross community sessions (Fully facilitated)
+Stage 3 Shared Dialogue - Series of joint cross community sessions (Fully facilitated)

-- Over several sessions, people will start to recognise each other and break down barriers and start building connections that they otherwise would not have made before.
+- An ongoing programme of regular evening events at which the institutions come together to informally meet each other and give short, informative talks on themes discussed in their Stage 1 and 2 elements.
+Time is allocated for audience questions and for the speakers to mingle with the audience and continue discussion informally at separate tables. - The room where it will take place will be laid out in a number of tables with 4 chairs per table and perhaps 10 or 12 tables where people can meet each other and ask questions in short 10-15 minute sessions before moving on to the next small group of people that they may wish to meet and engage with. - Over several sessions, people will start to recognise each other and break down barriers and start building connections that they otherwise would not have made before.
 This can have significant benefits in terms of people from a parading perspective meeting someone else involved with a residents group meeting informally to discuss parading issues, having taken part in a more informal gathering where they got to know the real person as opposed to the institution based person.

 2. Joint cross border residentials/study trips/visits